-FDA Warns About Increased Deaths Due to Clarithromycin
+What Did the FDA Warn About Increased Deaths Due to Clarithromycin?

 Clarithromycin, a popular antibiotic that has been used for decades has been shown to increase the risk of heart disease or even death that can occur years later.
 The Federal Drug and Administration(FDA) which is charged with protecting the public, has issued a warning about clarithromycin.
 The FDA is warning providers to be cautious in prescribing this antibiotic to patients with heart disease r with patients that have a high risk of heart disease.

 A clinical trial called CLARICOR had an unexpected increase in deaths among patients who took Biaxin for two weeks.

 Clarithromycin or Biaxin is used to treat infections such as bronchitis, pneumonia, sinusitis, ear infections, and strep throat.
 Biaxin is used to treat certain infections that are common to people infected with the HIV virus.
 Another common use of clarithromycin is to treat H. Pylori that causes ulcers in the stomach.